fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/use-pipe.md

 ---
 title: Join Operations using Pipe | FusionCharts
 description: This article outlines the steps to use Pipe.
-heading: Join Operations using Pipe
+heading: Join Operations Using Pipe
 ---

 **Pipe** is an operation which lets you run two or more data operations in a sequence.
-Instead of applying multiple filters one by one to a `DataTable` which creates multiple DataTable(s), you can combine them in one single step using **pipe** and apply to the **DataTable**.
+Instead of applying multiple filters one by one to a `DataTable`, which creates multiple DataTable(s), you can combine them in one single step using **pipe** and apply to the **DataTable**.
 This creates only one DataTable.

 Let's take a basic example of a DataTable shown below: